Find Your Castle in Greater San Antonio.... New Braunfels!...and Boerne!

 You can't have a wonderfully painted hallway, and the rooms are left the same old color as before.
 Inconsistency is distracting.
 You don't put cheap furniture in a very expensive home, and vice-versa.

-Number 7: The Right Room but the Wrong Location.
+Number 7: The Right Room- but the Wrong Treatment.

 This is self explanatory.
 If you put an oversized bed in a small room, it makes it look smaller.
 Buyers will walk by a Dining room that was turned into a play-area for the kids, and the buyers will think that there is no dining area.